 RacISM, SexISM, AgeISM, etc.

 Remember, it’s never your responsibility to create wealth and opportunity.
 Someone should always look out for you because you’ve been handicapped (i.e., with an ISM) by the unfairness of society.
-Someone should also make amends, and remunerations for your inconvenience should be made to you.
+Someone should also make amends, and remunerations for your inconvenience should be made.

 Don’t forget to always complain about how the man won’t let you succeed.
 And always blame your failing on some corporate guy with a lovely suit and tie.
 They’re always guilty of something.
 They’re all liars and cheats waiting to be exposed.